farrierworks/dglepm-availability-report/README.md

 3. At 202 WD or industry for 3rd/4th line repairs
    * Found by looking at open notifications in Plant 0001 (202 WD)

-The Report production process was significantly shortened/simplified by Capt Southcott, DLEPS 3 (with input from Capt Yogendran, DLEPS 6), using Python (a popular interpreted programming language).
+The report production process was significantly shortened/simplified by Capt Southcott, DLEPS 3 (with input from Capt Yogendran, DLEPS 6), using Python (a popular interpreted programming language).
 It uses DRMIS data, which can be accessed by anyone with MA&S Staff Officer access.

 To produce the report, follow the steps below.